Bhutan: Dress

 The national dress for Bhutanese men is the gho, a knee-length robe tied at the waist by a cloth belt known as the kera.
 Women wear an ankle-length dress, the kira, which is clipped at the shoulders with two identical brooches called the koma and tied at the waist with kera.
-An accompaniment to the kira is a long-sleeved blouse, the "wonju," which is worn underneath the kira.
+An accompaniment to the kira is a long-sleeved blouse, the "wonju", which is worn underneath the kira.
 A long-sleeved, jacket-like garment called the "toego" is worn over the kira.
 The sleeves of the wonju and the tego are folded together at the cuffs, inside out.
 Social status and class determine the textures, colours, and decorations that embellish the garments.

 Jewellery is commonly worn by women, especially during religious festivals ("tsechus") and public gatherings.
 To strengthen Bhutan's identity as an independent country, Bhutanese law requires all Bhutanese government employees to wear the national dress at work and all citizens to wear the national dress while visiting schools and other government offices, though many citizens, particularly adults, choose to wear the customary dress as formal attire.

-Varicolored scarves, known as rachu for women and kabney for men, are important indicators of social standing, as Bhutan has traditionally been a feudal society; in particular, red is the most common colour worn by women.
+Varicoloured scarves, known as rachu for women and kabney for men, are important indicators of social standing, as Bhutan has traditionally been a feudal society; in particular, red is the most common colour worn by women.
 The "Bura Maap" (Red Scarf) is one of highest honours a Bhutanese civilian can receive.
 It, as well as the title of Dasho, comes from the throne in recognition of an individual's outstanding service to the nation.
 On previous occasions, the King himself conferred Bura Maaps to outstanding individuals such as the Director General of Department Hydropower and Power System, Yeshi Wangdi, the Deputy Chairperson of National Council, Dasho Dr. Sonam Kinga, and former National Assembly Speaker, Dasho Ugyen Dorji.

 Architecture

 Bhutanese architecture remains distinctively traditional, employing rammed earth and wattle and daub construction methods, stone masonry, and intricate woodwork around windows and roofs.
 Traditional architecture uses no nails or iron bars in construction.
 Characteristic of the region is a type of castle fortress known as the dzong.
-Since ancient times, the dzongs have served as the religious and secular administrative centers for their respective districts.
+Since ancient times, the dzongs have served as the religious and secular administrative centres for their respective districts.
 The University of Texas at El Paso in the United States has adopted Bhutanese architecture for its buildings on campus, as have the nearby Hilton Garden Inn and other buildings in the city of El Paso.